aadimator/rproj_template/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `01-adm-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for pdac_nac
-│                         and configuration for tools like ruff.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │